Can you refuse TUPE?

 No, you can object to a TUPE transfer if you wish.

 TUPE was introduced to protect employees’ rights when the business they work for is sold or transferred to a new owner.
 Without TUPE, employees would have been made redundant at the point of the sale or transfer.
-The idea is that those job losses are prevented and employees’ rights protected by ensuring that they automatically transfer to the new owner.
+The idea is that those job losses are prevented and employees’ rights are protected by ensuring that they automatically transfer to the new owner.

 However, you can choose to leave at the point of transfer and not go over to the new owner.
 Your employer can’t force you to transfer if you don’t want to.